Uropygi: Description

 Whip scorpions range from 25 to 85 mm in length, with most species having a body no longer than 30 mm; the largest species, of the genus Mastigoproctus, can reach 85 mm.
 An extinct Mesoproctus from the Lower Cretaceous Crato Formation could be the same size.
 Because of their legs, claws, and "whip", though, they can appear much larger, and the heaviest specimen weighed was 12.4 grams (0.44 oz).

 The opisthosoma consists of 12 segments.
 The first segment forms a pedicel, and each of the next eight segments has dorsal tergites.
 The last three segments are fused into closed rings, forming a pygidium that ends with a flagellum of 30–40 units.

-Like the related orders Schizomida and Amblypygi, whip scorpions use only six legs for walking, with the first two legs serving as antennae-like sensory organs.
+Like the related orders Schizomida and Amblypygi, whip scorpions use only six legs for walking, with the first pair of legs serving as antennae-like sensory organs.
 All species also have very large scorpion-like pedipalps (pincers) but there is an additional large spine on each palpal tibia.
 They have one pair of median eyes at the front of the cephalothorax and up till five pairs of lateral eyes on each side of the head, a pattern also found in scorpions.
 Whip scorpions have no venom glands, but they have glands near the rear of their abdomen that can spray a combination of acetic acid and caprylic acid when they are bothered.
 The acetic acid gives this spray a vinegar-like smell, giving rise to the common name vinegaroon.